stonepros/stone/CONTRIBUTING.rst

-For the general process of submitting patches to Ceph, read the below
+For the general process of submitting patches to Stone, read the below

 `Submitting Patches`_

 For documentation patches the following guide will help you get started

-`Documenting Ceph`_
+`Documenting Stone`_

 Performance enhancements must come with test data and detailed explanations.